codatio/codat-docs/docs/auth-flow/authorize-embedded-link.md

 For an example of the component in action, [see our demo app](https://github.com/codatio/sdk-link/tree/main/examples/react/).

 1. **Create a component that mounts the SDK.** You can copy and paste the example <a href="https://github.com/codatio/sdk-link/blob/main/examples/react/src/components/CodatLink.tsx" target="_blank">`CodatLink.tsx`</a> file to an appropriate location in your React or TypeScript app.
 We recommend setting `width: 460px; height: 840px` for this component.
-2. **Use this component.** We suggest wrapping the `CodatLink` component in a modal to [adjust its positioning](https://github.com/codatio/sdk-link/blob/main/examples/react/src/App.css).
+2. **Use the component.** We suggest wrapping the `CodatLink` component in a modal to [adjust its positioning](https://github.com/codatio/sdk-link/blob/main/examples/react/src/App.css).
 The component can also take care of such logic as when to [display the component](https://github.com/codatio/sdk-link/blob/main/examples/react/src/App.tsx), passing in the relevant company ID and callbacks.

   ```js
   // AuthFlow.tsx